-Yogurt - Yogurt can be a healthy food in a balanced diet due to it containing probiotics and calcium.
+Yogurt can be a healthy food in a balanced diet due to it containing probiotics and calcium.
 However if your goal is weight loss, yogurt may not be the best choice for you.
 Most store bought yogurt contains high fructose corn syrup and probably somewhere around 20 grams of sugar per serving.
 Eating two containers of yogurt nearly has the same sugar content as drinking a can of soda.
 Opt for the light version of yogurt, and you get stuck with artificial sweeteners like aspartame.

-Juice - Juice is another healthy food that is best used in moderation while trying to lose weight.
+Juice is another healthy food that is best used in moderation while trying to lose weight.
 A 16 oz glass of orange juice has 50+ grams of carbohydrates, the same as 4-5 pieces of bread.
 Juicing removes the fiber from fruit and you are left with a glass full of fruit sugars.